Ms-khadijatOparemi/ONLINE-SALES-ANALYSIS/README.md

 7. Mobile phones had the highest sales under the phones and tablets category.
 8. Digital Cameras had the largest sales by revenue with a sum of 25,930,720 CHF which represents 24.3% of the total revenue.
 9. Zone 3 had the highest sales by revenue.
-10. The express delivery channel is the least patronized; this could be a result of the cost of delivery.
+10. The express delivery channel is the least patronized because it is the most expensive of the delivery channels.

 # Recommendation